-Coronavirus has killed hundreds of people and disrupted global supply chains.
+The new strain of Coronavirus could kill 100 million people before it’s done.
 It’s pretty horrible, but a new book on climate risk and “green swans” shows us how bad horrible can really get if we don’t act now to meet the climate challenge.

 We can’t say they didn’t warn us – “they” being experts like Tedros Adhanom Ghebreyesus, Director-General of the World Health Organization (WHO).
 He’s long said the world is ill-prepared for a global pandemic, and on Monday he used the outbreak to remind us that an ounce of prevention is worth a pound of cure.

 “For too long, the world has operated on a cycle of panic and neglect,” he said.
 “We throw money at an outbreak, and when it’s over, we forget about it and do nothing to prevent the next one.”

 We do the same with storm-ravaged cities after they’ve been pummeled for the third time in a decade by once-in-a-century hurricanes.
 We treat them as isolated natural disasters instead of interconnected unnatural events caused by the extra energy that greenhouse gasses have trapped in our atmospheric system – as much energy as four atomic bombs exploding every second, according to the latest emissions gap report.

 The outbreak of coronavirus is what derivatives trader Nassim Taleb would call a “black swan,” which is a low-probability, high-impact event that disrupts financial markets and upends people’s lives.
 In his book by the same name, Taleb explains that Europeans long defined swans as white birds with long necks until they came upon black swans in Australia.
 The discovery of black swans forced a fundamental change in the definition of what constitutes a swan.